Browncoat/NikeAlbumsAssessment/README.md

 ### Unit Tests

-I added unit tests to check that the values required for the assessent are present in the viewModel.
+I added unit tests to check that the values required for the assessment are present in the viewModel.

 ### UI Tests

-I added a UI integration test to determine whether the AlbumDetailView is presented when tapping a collection view cell.
+I added a UI integration test to determine whether the AlbumDetailView is displayed when tapping a collection view cell.

 ### Error Handling

-Network request and serialization errors are passed to the Combine subscriber in the Interactor where an error is then passed to the presenter to be formatted for the view.
+Network request and serialization errors are passed to the Combine subscriber.
+The Interactor class receives these events and passes them to the presenter to be formatted for the view.

+### TLS Certificate Error iOS 13+

+Due to the TLS server certificate change from Apple there is an `unable to determine interface type without an established connection` error when downloading images that cannot be fixed client side.

+### Xcode 12 Simulator Bug

+There is a bug in Xcode 12 simulator that consistently returns this error `nw_protocol_get_quic_image_block_invoke dlopen libquic failed` which is not present when run on the actual device.